dankgarlic1/SummarizeMyPDF/README.md

 # 📄 **Summarize My PDF** 🤖

+_(Currently Under Construction — So Close Yet So Far!)_ 🚧

+_This project is like your favorite dish in the oven – it smells great, but you can’t eat it just yet! 🍕 While it’s still baking, feel free to peek behind the scenes._ 😎

+---

 Welcome to **Summarize My PDF AI**!
 This project allows users to upload a PDF, splits the document into multiple embeddings, stores them in Pinecone DB, and uses those embeddings in a chatbot to provide accurate and contextual answers, with chats stored in PostgreSQL.

 ### 🎯 **Features**